 Examples of statistics produced from one of our studies are available on the Labour market theme pages.Back to table of contents

 The study is being conducted by Office for National Statistics (ONS), the government's largest producer of statistics.
 We compile independent information about the UK's society and economy, which provides evidence for policy- and decision-making, and for directing resources to where they are needed most.
+The ONS also plan and run the census in England and Wales.
 The 10-yearly census, measures of inflation, the national accounts, and population and migration statistics are some of our highest-profile outputs.Back to table of contents

 Our work is very important and we need your help to make our studies successful.
 Every year about half a million people help us by taking part in our studies.
 No-one has to take part if they do not want to, but for us to paint an accurate picture of our society, it is vital that we interview as many people as possible, from all walks of life.Back to table of contents